-- (a) is a Market Customer for a connection point in that region at the end of the new entrant contract position day; - (b) was not a liable entity for that region at the end of the contract position day; and - (c) the aggregate of all loads at the connection points in that region for which it is a Market Customer at the end of the new entrant contract position day exceeds, or is expected to exceed, 10 GWh per annum as determined in accordance with the Contracts and Firmness Guidelines.
+- (a) the person is a Market Customer or Integrated Resource Provider that is financially responsible for a connection point in that region at the end of the new entrant contract position day; - (b) the person was not a liable entity for that region at the end of the contract position day; and - (c) the aggregate consumption of electricity of all connection points in that region for which the personit is financially responsible at the end of the new entrant contract position day (excluding any exempt market connection points) (excluding any small resource connection points) exceeds, or is expected to exceed, 10 GWh per annum as determined in accordance with the Contracts and Firmness Guidelines.

-Section 14N(1)(c)(ii) of the NEL provides that Part 2A, Division 3 of the National Electricity Law applies to a person who is a liable entity on the contract position day or, in circumstances for which a later day is prescribed by the Rules, the later day.
+Section 14N(1)(c)(ii) of the NEL provides that Part 2A, Division 3 of the NEL applies to a person who is a liable entity on the contract position day or, in circumstances for which a later day is prescribed by the Rules, the later day.
 The new entrant contract position day is the later day for new entrants.